Extra structure on the cohomology of configuration spaces of closed orientable surfaces: The cohomology of configuration spaces

 \Cref{lemma:ker_Lo_ker_d,lemma:ker_d/omegaker_d,lemma:SV/im_Lo+im_d} complete the proof. \end{proof}

-From \Cref{theorem:main_theorem} and \Cref{lemma:dim_rep} we obtain a formula for the mixed Hodge numbers and for the Betti numbers of $\Uconfn(\Sigma_g)$.
-We use this formula to show the polynomial growth of the Betti numbers.
+\Cref{theorem:main_theorem} and \Cref{lemma:dim_rep} give a formula for the mixed Hodge numbers and for the Betti numbers of $\Uconfn(\Sigma_g)$.
+We use this formula to give a different proof of the result in \cite{DCK}*{Corollary 4.9} about the polynomial growth of the Betti numbers, and to extend it to the mixed Hodge numbers.